funkhaus/wp-shopify/README.md

 * `wshop-templates/cart-line-item.php` renders single items in the cart.
 * `wshop-templates/product-gallery.php` renders a product gallery using all images attached to a product.
+*
+## Advanced
+### Setting Up External Custom Styling
+If you want custom styling on the Shopify side of the site, you'll need to set up a couple files on your Shopify account. _Remember that you'll still have to edit any email notifications by hand in your Shopify account settings._

+__If you just want to be able to edit the CSS in the Shopify editor__, you can upload `/shopify/wp-shopify-theme` at your store's `admin/themes` page.
+You can edit `wp-shopify.css` in the Assets folder from there and see your changes immediately.

+__If you want to set up custom external styling (say, from a CSS file hosted on your own server)__, go to your Shopify themes page (`https://YOUR-STORE-NAME.myshopify.com/admin/themes`), click the ellipsis to the left of 'Customize Theme', and click 'Edit HTML/CSS.'
+Add in this line: `<link rel="stylesheet" href="YOUR_STYLESHEET_URL_HERE">` to load in an external stylesheet.

+**Note that you'll need to deliver your stylesheet over `https` rather than `http` because of Shopify's security settings** - usually this is just a matter of adding the `s` to `http` in the URL.

 --------